Zhanghao1999math/homepage/README.md

 Bin Gui's [SLIDES](Files/2025_SJTU.pdf) at SJTU describe the relation between sewing-factorization theorem and pseudo-traces.

-If you have any questions, feel free to send me an e-mail!
+If you have any questions, feel free to send me an e-mail.

 ## Publications